 ** Our PayPal e-Junkie powered shopping cart will process your order.
 All our digital programs are in PDF form.
 They cannot be returned or refunded.
 Once you place your order, you will receive a download link to your items.

-As a reminder, if you are going to purchase books we would greatly appreciate the use of our provided Amazon Links or our Amazon Store!
+As a reminder, if you are going to purchase books we would greatly appreciate the use of our provided Amazon Links in the unit study PDF!
 Thanks!

 Harry Potter Unit Study Frequently Asked Questions:

 Do we have to start with the Sorcerer’s Stone unit study, or can we jump in at any of the books?